 What are Your Options If Your Employer Requires You to be Vaccinated or Get Tested Regularly but You are Uncomfortable With This?

 You may wish to discuss with your employer other possible options that allow you not to be vaccinated or get tested regularly.

-- COVID-19 related expenses, including cost of test kits, costs of Stay-Home Notice (SHN accommodation) incurred over and above those for vaccinated employees.
+- COVID-19 related expenses, including cost of test kits and the costs of Stay-Home Notice (SHN accommodation) incurred over and above those for vaccinated employees.
+You may also have to pay for PET done outside of working hours.
 Your employer may recover such costs from you either through salary deductions or by requiring you to pay the relevant service provider directly.
 Your employer should not recover such costs from you if such costs are already being covered by the government.